-From January 1, 2019, through December 31, 2019, there were no Determinations issued by the Commission under the Medical Marijuana Act.
+From January 1, 2020, through December 31, 2020, the Commission issued one Determination under the Medical Marijuana Act.
 Determinations under the Medical Marijuana Act are public records.

 Paper copies of Commission Determinations are available at cost from the Commission.
 Determinations are also accessible within the Commission's e-Library, which may be accessed via the Commission's website at www.ethics.pa.gov.